geektoni/geektoni.github.io/_posts/2019-04-04-Observable-Machine-Learning-Models-Shogun.md

 By looking at them we can get a certain idea about how the hyperplane is changing (if we are in a low dimensional space) and we can use those data to build nice visualizations.
-For instance, by adding more python code we can generate a nice video in which we show how the separation planes changes during training.
+For instance, by adding more python code we can generate a nice video in which we show how the separation plane changes during training.

 ```python
 #